PhanAnh-V/StudentVibe/replit.md

 ## Overview

-This is a Flask-based web application designed to collect and store student information.
-The system provides a simple form interface where students can submit their name and personal interests/vibes, with data being stored in a database for future reference.
+This is a Flask-based web application designed to collect and store student information with teacher management capabilities.
+The system provides a simple form interface where students can submit their name and personal interests/vibes, with data being stored in a database.
+Teachers can access a protected dashboard to view submissions and automatically create student groups based on shared interests.

 ## System Architecture